Court, Explained

 Background

-The court grounded its analysis in the common-law right of public access to judicial records, citing Nixon v.
+The court identified the controlling legal standard as the common-law right of public access to judicial records, which is well-established under Nixon v.
 Warner Communications, Inc., 435 U.S. 589 (1978), and the Eighth Circuit's decision in IDT Corp. v. eBay, 709 F.3d 1220 (8th Cir.
 2013).
-The court noted that the right is not absolute and requires balancing competing interests, and that 'only the most compelling reasons can justify non-disclosure of judicial records,' citing In re Neal, 461 F.3d 1048 (8th Cir.
-2006).
+The court noted that only the most compelling reasons can justify keeping judicial records from public view.

 Disposition